vsaravind007/personal-blog/blog/content/posts/motion-activated-lights-in-home-assistant.md

 ![PIR Sensor](/assets/images/motion-activated-lights/pir_sensor.png)

 Zigbee sensors are widely used because of their simplicity, availability and the ease of use with Home Assistant eco system.
-The one I use in my smart home are SonOff SNZB-03 Zigbee Motion Sensors, this one specifically: https://amzn.to/3GuPwmO
+The one I use in my smart home are SonOff SNZB-03 Zigbee Motion Sensors, this one specifically: https://amzn.to/3GuPwmO.
+I'm also using a few sensors I've built myself: https://blog.aravindvs.com/posts/diy-motion-sensor-for-home-assistant/

 ## When/Where to Use PIR Motion Sensors